Stardown-app/Stardown/docs/develop.md

 ## How Stardown works

 In Stardown, every user interaction (except on the options page) sends a request from the background to the content, which returns a response to the background.
 You can think of it like client-server architecture where the background is the client and the content is the server.

+Every ***request*** must have `category` and `id` properties and may optionally have other properties.

+- `category`: a string describing what is being requested.
+- `id`: a unique, pseudorandom number for detecting [duplicate requests](https://github.com/Stardown-app/Stardown/issues/98).

-Every request must have a `category` property and may optionally have other properties.
-Every response is an object with the properties `status`, `notifTitle`, and `notifBody`.
+Every ***response*** is either null or an object with the properties `status`, `notifTitle`, and `notifBody`.

 - `status`: the number of markdown items successfully created and written to the clipboard.
 Zero means failure, and one or above means success.
 - `notifTitle`: the title of the notification to show to the user.